DrpChallenge/main/README.md

 ### policy.py

+Policy function takes each agent's position information as input and generates the corresponding action for each agent.**Participants can add other functions and files to customize environment( unless change the fundamental behavior of the agents and the environment ) but ensure that the format calls the policy function when submitting.
+Policy function may be associated with a class.**

-These following code is example of policy.py
+These following code is example of policy.py.

 ```
 import gym